okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-access-policy/main/index.md

 **Learning outcomes**

 * Understand access policies.
-* Configure an access policy to limit which scopes some clients can access.
+* Configure an access policy to limit which scopes that some clients can access.
 * Configure a custom access token lifetime per client.

 **What you need**